ynloultratech/framework/docs/assets/README.md

 {% endjavascripts %}
 ````

+> After modify a context or asset, may be necessary clear the cache(clear:cache), inclusive in dev environments.

 ## Assets

 YnloFramework work with named assets, then can register one asset with a name to reuse later in others contexts.